google/clusterfuzz/docs/setting-up-fuzzing/libfuzzer_and_afl.md

 LibFuzzer and AFL need to use instrumentation from the Clang compiler.
 In our documentation, we use features provided by Clang **6.0** or greater.
 To get a Clang that can be used to follow the examples, download one from the [Clang releases page] or install one using your package manager.
-We will refer to this compiler as `$CC`.
-You should use this command so that you can copy and paste the example commands:
+We will refer to these compilers as `$CC` and `$CXX`.
+Set these in the environment so that you can easily copy and paste the example commands:

 ```bash
 export CC=path/to/clang